ite-berkeley/ite-berkeley/index.md

 - description: Participate in resume workshops, talks/panels, and lunch meetings with professionals.
 Meet students from other universities in the Western ITE district during the annual meeting and network with industry leaders.
   heading: Professional Events
   icon: "/uploads/2021/08/09/533216.png"
 - description: Cal Transportation Team competes in the ASCE Mid-Pacific Transportation competition, planning and designing a solution to a given prompt.
-The team also runs a DeCal class so students can get academic credit for their work.
+The team also runs a DeCal class so students can get academic credit for their work. <br><br><a href="https://transpo.berkeley.edu"><button class="pure-button button-success">Learn more</button></a>
   heading: Transportation Team
   icon: "/uploads/2021/08/09/operations-icon-flat-style-white-isolated-symbol-black-your-web-site-design-app-ui-simple-process-vector-illustration-156422564.jpg"
 hero_button:
   text: Interest Form >
-  href: '#interested'
+  href: '/interest-form/'
 show_news: false
 show_staff: false